fuzzylogicxx/fuzzylogic/posts/live-regions.md

 I _think_ one option to make an update be announced is to _send focus_ to the relevant element, which also causes it to be announced accessibly.
 That’s not always a suitable option: i) you may not want to switch focus from the element currently in use, ii) the target may not be focusable by default; iii) there may be no useful reason to focus it (e.g. if it’s a short message with no interactive elements).
 I think in this case it doesn’t make sense to shift focus onto the “Copied” message.

 Actually, GitHub somewhat cleverly get around the accessible announcement issue by making the trigger (button) and element announcing “Copied!” _the same element_.
 Focus is already on the element that changes therefore the change is announced.
 Their approach is to label the element with `aria-label` as “Copy” on page-load and change the value to “Copied!” after click/copy).
-However their resulting interface (with its visual tickmark on successful copy) is quite opinionated and restrictive, and `aria-label` isn’t necessarily an ideal choice.
+However their resulting interface (with its visual tickmark on successful copy) is quite opinionated and restrictive, and [`aria-label` isn’t necessarily an ideal choice](https://github.com/github/clipboard-copy-element/commit/93894dba09a6e9e95ae22058f93348ede55cdb46) for various reasons.

 So how do we define this pattern in order to get an accessible approach?
 Is the “Copied!” message a toast?
 Or is this a cousin of disclosure widget e.g. a tooltip, or toggletip?